 Honest backtesting includes its limitations.

-Real-time cross-chamber bipartisan clusters, conviction-scored trades, and cascade alerts — updated daily from the official STOCK Act filings.
+Daily-updated cross-chamber bipartisan clusters, conviction-scored trades, and cascade alerts — updated daily from the official STOCK Act filings.